New speakers are added continuously. Please check back to see the latest updates to the Strata Conference program.

-As well as academic roles he has a background as an IT Director in FTSE and Fortune 500 business service companies.
+Liam is Visiting Professor in Electronics and Computer Science at the University of Southampton.
+As well as academic roles, he has a background as an IT Director in FTSE and Fortune 500 business service companies.

 Jason McFall is the CTO at Causata, a startup using Big Data to automate real-time marketing.
 This combines machine learning with large scale data analysis and structured experimentation, to intelligently market to individuals.

 Jason started out as an experimental physicist, working on Particle Physics collider experiments. the connection between the two jobs is uncanny: using big data and low latency technology to analyse data fast, and of course to perform and understand experiments with rigorous statistical confidence